-- 3.01 Drugs Unauthorized possession, transfer, use or sale of drugs, drug paraphernalia or alcoholic beverages.
-(Possession means on your person, in your property, locker or vehicle.) - 3.02 Arson The willful and malicious burning of any part of Board property. - 3.03 Assault upon a Board employee The unlawful and intentional touching or striking of a Board employee against his or her will, or the intentional causing of bodily harm to a School Board employee. - 3.04 Robbery The taking of money or other property which may be the subject of larceny from the person or custody of another by force, violence, assault, and instilling the fear of same. - 3.05 Stealing Larceny Grand Theft The intentional unlawful taking and/or carrying away of property valued at \$100 or more belonging to or in the lawful possession or custody of another. - 3.06 Gambling The intentional unlawful participation in gambling activities involving amounts of more than \$100. - 3.07 Burglary of school property Entering or remaining in a structure or conveyance with the intent to commit an offense therein during the hours the premises are closed to the public. - 3.08 Criminal mischief Willful and malicious injury or damages at or in excess of \$200 to public property or to real or personal property belonging to another. - 3.09 Possessions of weapons/firearms - Possession of weapons/firearms: (possession means on your person, in your property, locker or vehicle).
+- 3.01 Drugs Unauthorized possession, transfer, use of drugs, drug paraphernalia (CBD, Delta, Kratom, etc. Any substance that's sole intent is for intoxication) or alcoholic beverages.
+(Possession means on your person, in your property, locker or vehicle.) - 3.02 Arson - The willful and malicious burning of any part of Board property. - 3.03 Assault upon a Board employee The unlawful and intentional touching or striking of a Board employee against his or her will, or the intentional causing of bodily harm to a School Board employee. - Robbery The taking of money or other property which may be the subject of larceny from the person or custody of another by force, violence, assault, and instilling the fear of same. - 3.05 Stealing Larceny Grand Theft The intentional unlawful taking and/or carrying away of property valued at \$100 or more belonging to or in the lawful possession or custody of another. - 3.06 Gambling The intentional unlawful participation in gambling activities involving amounts of more than \$100. - 3.07 Burglary of school property Entering or remaining in a structure or conveyance with the intent to commit an offense therein during the hours the premises are closed to the public. - 3.08 Criminal mischief Willful and malicious injury or damages at or in excess of \$200 to public property or to real or personal property belonging to another. - 3.09 Possessions of weapons/firearms Possession of weapons/firearms: (possession means on your person, in your property, locker or vehicle).